excited-bore/copy-to/README.md

 copy-to run-reverse myname1 (myname2)
 ```

 Run and run-reverse can run without arguments when present in a git repository that has configured copy-to (Excluding global gitconfig).
-This is so it can be hooked to a git macro more easily, f.ex. on startup of [Lazygit](https://github.com/jesseduffield/lazygit).
+This is so it can be hooked to a git macro more easily, f.ex. with an alias (alias git-status="git status && copy-to run") or on startup of [Lazygit](https://github.com/jesseduffield/lazygit).
 ```
 [copy-to]
     run = myname1 myname2
+    file = myconf.json
 ```
 This can be setup with `copy-to add myname` and `copy-to set-git myname` or
 `copy-to add myname` and `copy-to run`/`copy-to run-reverse` after wich a prompt will ask if you want to set it up with git.
-Both `copy-to run` and `copy-to run-reverse` will run using the same `run` arguments
+Both `copy-to run` and `copy-to run-reverse` will run using the same `run` arguments.
+A custom conf.json can be also be setup and will always take precedence over other file options when set up.

 List configured paths and files with